 1. Restart File Explorer

 Hold Ctrl + Shift + Esc to open the Task Manager.
-In the list, right-click on ” File Explorer ” and select ” Restart “.
+Right-click on ” File Explorer ” and select ” Restart “in the list.

 2. Saving energy